 The year is 1985.
 The place is New Jersey.
 A wannabe rock star (aka a professional wedding singer) is left at the altar, and vows to take every other wedding down with him—that is until winsome waitress Julia wins his affection and makes him change his tune.

-Directed and Choreographed by Janna Kozloski.
+Directed by Janna Kozloski.
 Music Directed by Marshall Pokrentowski.
+Choreographed by Shannon Tompkins.

 Summer Youth Production